RosettaDrone/rosettadrone/README.md

 # Rosetta Drone

-MAVLink wrapper for DJI
+Rosetta Drone is a Mavlink wrapper for the DJI SDK, which allows users to fly DJI drones using Mavlink-speaking ground control stations.
+In theory it should work with any Mavlink GCS, but all testing so far has been done with QGroundControl.

 *** IMPORTANT SAFETY NOTE *** Due to imperfect translation between DJI and Mavlink, props may begin spinning at unexpected times.
-This usually occurs when the user requests arming or takeoff in the GCS, then changes their mind, but the GCS sends repeated arm or takeoff requests.
-The recommended method to arm motors is to use the RC transmitter.
-Always treat props as if they are live! ***
+Always treat props as if they are live.
+Use Rosetta Drone's "safety" feature, which *should* prevent the drone from acknowledging unexpected GCS arm or takeoff commands.

+The user assumes all responsibility for prevention of harm or damage.
+This is an evolving, experimental app.

+See "Known issues" below before use.

+# Features

+* Report telemetry in QGC like position, attitude, relative altitude, heading, and battery remaining
+* Command Return-to-Launch from QGC
+* View drone video feeds in QGC or forward RTP to an IP address of your choice (currently Mavic Pro only)
+* Create and fly waypoint missions

 # Usage